insin/nwb/docs/Configuration.md

 ---

-Here's an example config showing the use of every `compat` setting:
+Example config showing the use of multiple `compat` settings:

 ```js
 module.exports = {